Can you consolidate defaulted student loans?

 Can I consolidate a defaulted student loan?

 If you have federal student loans, you’re officially in default if you haven’t made your scheduled student loan payments in 270 days or missed a Perkins Loan payment.
-At that point, your entire balance plus interest and fees will be due, and your loan servicer may also tack collection fees on top of that.
+At that point, your entire balance plus interest and fees will be due, and your loan servicer may also add collection fees on top of that.

 Fortunately, there are a couple of ways to get out of default: You can rehabilitate your federal student loans or consolidate them through the Direct Consolidation Loan program.
 You may consolidate any defaulted federal student loan, with one exception.
 Defaulted Direct Consolidation Loans may be consolidated again only if you add another loan to the consolidation.

-This applies only to federal student loans; private student loans cannot be consolidated in the same way.
+This applies only to federal student loans — private student loans cannot be consolidated in the same way.
 The specific rules for getting out of default depend on your lender.

 Consolidating your defaulted federal student loans is a relatively straightforward process, which makes it a good option for getting out of default.